Agenda

 show more add to my calendar

-This session focuses on: (1) how financing for anticipatory action could go further: (2) how climate and disaster-risk financing and insurance (CDRFI) instruments can help protect more lives ahead of predictable crises: and (3) how to build accountability to those who need anticipatory action the most.
+This session focuses on: (1) how financing for anticipatory action could go further; (2) how climate and disaster-risk financing and insurance (CDRFI) instruments can help protect more lives ahead of predictable crises; and (3) how to build accountability to those who need anticipatory action the most.
 First, diverse case studies will highlight good practices, opportunities and challenges in terms of improving access, coordination, use and the longer-term provision of pre-arranged funding for anticipatory action.
 Second, the potential for CDRFI instruments to support this will be debated.
 Participants will scrutinize instruments and assess the feasibility, scale, type of investors (public and private), target groups, operational risks and alignment with humanitarian principles.
 Lastly, participants will share ideas for scaling up anticipatory action through increased financing, covering protection gaps, and strengthening its impacts for those who need it most.

 Speakers